 The big reason is this: If you start on a bridge over a river, short of an earthquake, the other bank is still going to be there two years later when you reach it.

-But in software and business, two years is enough time for the ground to move underneath you.
+But in software and business, two years, even one year, is enough time for the ground to move underneath you.
 In two years your app might be obsolete or facing dozens of competitors.
 Or the underlying market has changed, your vision is outdated, and half of the software being built needs to be thrown out, another chunk needs to be updated, and your deadline is suddenly far behind the advancing market and user taste.

 You end up chasing change, so busy keeping up that you never reach the finish line.

 This is when Agile becomes an advantage.